-The biggest way you can send a perfumed letter in an interview is research.
-There are a number of tools at your disposal; you can visit the company website, search for them on Google news, and to give one “best-kept secret”, request a copy of the company’s annual report.
-I am not saying you should believe them all; every annual report I’ve read claims that things are going great and the last year may have been the company’s best year ever.
-As with the “About” section on a company’s website, that is how the company presents itself, not necessarily how the company is.
+The biggest way an Orthodox seeking a job can send a perfumed letter in an interview is research on the company that shows.
+There are a number of tools at your disposal; you can visit the company website, search for them on Google news, and to give one "best-kept secret", request a copy of the company's annual report.
+I am not saying you should believe them all; every annual report I've read claims that things are going great and the last year may have been the company's best year ever.
+As with the "About" section on a company's website, that is how the company presents itself, not necessarily how the company is.
 Still, it is valuable for insight and the more you know about a company, the better.
-And if annual reports are a tad too optimistic, they none the less show a company’s line of business, where it is focusing, and show how the company would like to be seen.
+And if annual reports are a tad too optimistic, they none the less show a company's line of business, where it is focusing, and show how the company would like to be seen.

 Find jobhunting / networking groups